cfneese/LoomisWood/docs/index.md

 Please note that these variables should be considered "read-only."

-The following list is the data most useful for creating other displays.
-The data in the SeriesFit and
+The following list is the data most useful for creating other displays. Â  The data in the SeriesFit and
 Assignments folders (described below) will also be useful.

 * startNu, endNu
-    The starting and ending frequency of the Loomis-Wood plot.
-Note that endNu < startNu is possible when d_nu_/d_m_ < 0.
+    The starting and ending frequency of the Loomis-Wood plot. Â Note that endNu < startNu is possible when d_nu_/d_m_ < 0.

 * startM, endM
     The starting and ending _m_ of the Loomis-Wood plot.

 * startP, endP
     The start and ending point numbers of the lines drawn in the Loomis-Wood plot.
-    Note that the number of lines drawn is limited by the constant FIVEMAX_PEAKS_PER_PLOT.
+  Â  Note that the number of lines drawn is limited by the constant FIVEMAX_PEAKS_PER_PLOT.

 * minNu, maxNu
     The current frequency limits of monotonicity of the fitting polynomial.